2015 AFL Grand Final: Overall report

-Hawthorn clearly beat the opposition across the ground, with 19 more inside 50s, 16 more contested possessions, 115 more disposals and 14 more tackles.
-The Eagles were largely tentative and paid for poor ball use, frequently making skill errors and turning the ball over.
-Hawthorn's goalkicking was also accurate when it mattered - early in the final quarter they had scored 16.5, but added a further six behinds after that.
+Hawthorn dominated the key statistical indicators across the ground, winning inside 50s 59–40, contested possessions 136–120, overall disposals 436–321 and tackles 59–45.
+West Coast largely tentative and used the ball poorly, leading clangers 50–44.
+Hawthorn's goalkicking was very accurate when the game was still in the balance – at one point its score was 16.5 (101) to West Coast's 5.11 (41), before adding six behinds late in the final quarter.

-Amongst the best for Hawthorn were Rioli (18 disposals, 12 marks, two goals and four goal assists), Sam Mitchell (34 touches, six clearances), James Frawley (22 disposals, 11 marks and kept Eagles forward Josh Kennedy goalless), Hodge (30 disposals, 8 marks), Smith (three goals and 23 disposals), Shaun Burgoyne (26 disposals), Josh Gibson (29 disposals and 8 marks) and Gunston (four goals).
+Among the best for Hawthorn were Rioli (18 disposals, 12 marks, two goals and four goal assists), Sam Mitchell (34 touches, six clearances), James Frawley (22 disposals, 11 marks and kept Eagles forward Josh Kennedy goalless), Hodge (30 disposals, 8 marks), Smith (three goals and 23 disposals), Shaun Burgoyne (26 disposals), Josh Gibson (29 disposals and 8 marks) and Gunston (four goals).
 Andrew Gaff was the best for the Eagles with 34 disposals.

-The Hawks became only the fifth club and sixth team in VFL/AFL history to win a hat-trick of premierships, and the first to do so since the Brisbane Lions in 2001, 2002 and 2003 Grand Finals.
-Seven Hawks players became four-time premiership winners: Rioli, Lewis, Mitchell, Roughead, Birchall and Hodge all with Hawthorn, and Burgoyne adding a third Hawthorn premiership medallion to his premiership won with Port Adelaide in 2004.
+Hawthorn became only the fifth club and sixth team in VFL/AFL history to win a hat-trick of premierships, and the first to do so since the Brisbane Lions in 2001, 2002 and 2003.
+Seven Hawthorn players became four-time premiership winners: Rioli, Lewis, Mitchell, Roughead, Birchall and Hodge all with Hawthorn, and Burgoyne adding a third Hawthorn premiership to the premiership he won with Port Adelaide in 2004.
 Alastair Clarkson also won his fourth premiership as coach of Hawthorn, making him the 12th four-time VFL/AFL premiership coach.

-As of 2022, this is Hawthorn's last finals victory.
+The match was Hawthorn's last finals victory until 2024.

 Norm Smith Medal

 Cyril Rioli was named the Norm Smith Medallist (best on ground).
 Rioli polled 13 votes out of a possible 15, beating his teammate Sam Mitchell who had nine votes.
-Rioli emulated his uncles Maurice Rioli—who won the medal for Richmond in 1982 in their loss to Carlton—and Essendon's Michael Long, who was awarded the medal in their win over Carlton in 1993.
+Rioli emulated his uncles Maurice Rioli and Michael Long, who had won the medal in 1982 and 1993 respectively.

 Chaired by Peter Bell, the voters and their choices were as follows:

 Teams

 The teams were announced on 1 October 2015.
 Hawthorn made one change to its lineup from the previous week's preliminary final, with Jack Gunston returning from an ankle injury and Billy Hartung omitted.
 West Coast named an unchanged team from its preliminary final.

 Matt Rosa was the substitute for West Coast and Matt Suckling filled that role for Hawthorn.
+The 2015 grand final was the last AFL match to utilise substitutions until the 2021 season, the AFL reverting to a four-man interchange bench from the 2016 AFL season onwards.